newville/wxmplot/doc/comparisons.rst

     pg.exec()

 I see many applications using this library to produce good visualizations of data.
 I must also admit that I often struggle to get a working version of the PyQt library.
-For this example I I find that it is important to select the PyQt "family" (here, PyQt6, but on some systems PySide6 appears to work more reliably) before importing `pyqtgraph`.
+For this example I find that it is important to select the PyQt "family" (here, PyQt6, but on some systems PySide6 appears to work more reliably) before importing `pyqtgraph`.
 That may depend some on operating system and environment.
 Being very familiar with wxPython and not very proficient with the Qt world, I would happily say that someone more proficient with PyQt might be able to make excellent use of this.

-For brevity and clarity, this is very good.
-The resulting plot looks like
+For brevity and clarity, this is pretty good, though I would hope that labelling axes could be simpler.
+The resulting plot looks like this

 .. _plot_compare_qt:

     .. image:: images/plot_compare_qt.png
-       :width: 75%
+       :width: 85%

+I find the quality of the Line plots to be signficantly worse than the plots made with `matplotlib` and `wxmplot`, and surprisingly poor given the wide-spread use of this library.
+The grey text on the black background in the plot is very hard to read.
+I see very little in the online documentation about labelling axes or improving layout or clarity.
+Even in the above example, adding labels is pretty klunky.
+This should be a concern for any scientist.
+But not being very familiar with `pyqtgraph`, I am not certain how to adjust things like margins and the sizes of markers and text, so I am willing to call some of these things a matter of taste and say they might be possible to improve.

 The plots with `pyqtqraph` are interactive.
 Though perhaps not quite as customizable as `wxmplot`, it is much better than any other library described here and `pyqtgraph` definitely values user interaction with the data.
 To be clear, `pyqtgraph` is explicitly designed to do more than simple line plots.

-I find the quality of the Line plots to be somewhat worse than the plots made with `matplotlib` and `wxmplot`.
-The text in the plot is very hard to read, I see very little in the online documentation about this.
-I find troubling.
-But not being very familiar with `pyqtgraph`, I am not certain how to adjust things like margins and the sizes of markers and text, so I am willing to call some of these things a matter of taste and say they might be possible to improve.

 Comparison with PyQtGraph/PythonGUIs